BROADSoftware/HADeploy/docsite/docs/plugins_reference/storm/storm_overview.md

 - Then HADeploy wait for all topologies to terminate, after the defined 'wait_time_secs' (Delay between spouts deactivation and topology destruction)

 Setting the `async` flag of of [`storm_relay`](./storm_relay) to false has no effect on this behavior.

+## Notifications: Topologies restart

+Let's say we now want to update the topology's jar or one of the associated configuration files.

+We can modify it and trigger a new deployment.
+HADeploy will notice the modification and push the new version on the target hosts.
+But, the running topologies will be unafected.

+We can restart it manually.
+But, HADeploy provide a mechanisme to automate this.
+By adding a `notify` attribute to the [`files`](../files/files) definition.
+See the example below.

+Note also if the deployment trigger the restart of several topologies, both kill and restart will be performed asynchronously, to save time.

 ## Example